johncclayton/pulumi-yoyo/README.md

 {
   "Name": "dev",
   "Environment": {
-    "SubscriptionName": "something you like, not used during yoyo commands" },
+    "Description": "something you like, not used during yoyo commands" },
   "Stacks": [
     {